Foreclosure Response and Neighborhood Preservation

 Strategies will support efforts that:

-- Promote neighborhood stabilization efforts including acquisition and rehabilitation of foreclosed homes as affordable properties.
+- Promote neighborhood stabilization efforts including acquisition and rehabilitation of foreclosed homes and rental buildings as affordable properties.

 - Improve affordability, habitability, and sustainability of existing affordable homes through weatherization and energy efficiency retrofits.